TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 **(C)** You may not assign these Terms of Use or assign any rights or delegate any obligations hereunder, in whole or in part, without our prior written consent.
 Any such purported assignment or delegation by you without the appropriate prior written consent will be null and void and of no force and effect.
 We may assign these Terms of Use or any rights hereunder without your consent and without notice.

-Positively Pink Throughout the month of October, the Ventura County Star will be showcasing profiles and stories in support of those fighting against Breast Cancer.
-Stories
-What The Star is doing            How you can help
 Featured Promotions

 *   Contest
 *   Experts
 *   Coupons

-Videos Celebrating Adolfo Camarillo None
+Videos Students learn what to throw in the trash Students get their hands dirty

-*   Celebrating Adolfo Camarillo On Campus: Camarillo Ready for ...
-On Campus: Moorpark Marches On Organizer wants 12 million Latino ...
+*   Students learn what to throw ...
+Celebrating Adolfo Camarillo On Campus: Camarillo Ready for ...
+On Campus: Moorpark Marches On
-*   Ventura fourth-graders pumped up with ...
-Scores of dogs seized from ...
+*   Organizer wants 12 million Latino ...
+Ventura fourth-graders pumped up with ...